HomingHamster/NutrientDisplay/sources/README.md

 ### How to Cite This Database

+This project is public domain and does not require citation.
+However if you would like to cite this project, here are some examples:

 #### Harvard Style

 Farquharson, F. (2025, October 29).
 Age-Stratified Complete Nutrient Database (ASCND).
 Retrieved from osf.io/z73xm